Paterangi, 1864, by Gustavus Ferdinand von Tempsky (1828–1868).

 This painting shows four soldiers and one Māori in the foreground, firing towards a Māori fortification on Pāterangi hill.
 See enlarged version for detail.

-Up to 2000 men from a dozen iwi were present at Pāterangi, the largest Māori mobilisation of the war.
-Lieutenant-General Cameron had no intention of attacking this line.
-On 20 February 1864, a British force of 1200 men bypassed Pāterangi without alerting the lookouts.
+At its peak 2000 men representing a dozen iwi were present at Pāterangi, the largest Māori mobilisation of the war.
+General Cameron had no intention of attacking this line.
+On 20 February 1864 a British force of 1200 men bypassed Pāterangi without alerting the lookouts.
 Next morning they attacked the agricultural centre of the district, Rangiaowhia.

 Community contributions